Discover the beautiful & enchanting island of Boa Vista

 With excellent beaches and a culture that combines African and Portuguese influences, Boa Vista is now officially on the map as an emerging destination for an unforgettable sun and beach holiday.

 Boa Vista is the easternmost island of Cape Verde.
 Mainly flat with a few mountainous areas, the island is known for its spectacular sand dunes and beautiful beaches.
-It is the third largest island in Cape Verde and yet the least populated, creating a rustic and undiscovered atmosphere.
+It is the third-largest island in Cape Verde and yet the least populated, creating a rustic and undiscovered atmosphere.
 Sal Rei is the capital and home of the international airport, which opened in 2007.
 Sal Rei is a perfect example of a traditional Cape Verdean city and while you stroll around the central square of this city, you get a real sense of the fascinating fusion of cultures that Cape Verde offers.

-The tourist success of Cape Verde was until recently driven by the increasing number of visitors on the neighboring island of Sal.
+The tourist success of Cape Verde was until recently driven by the increasing number of visitors on the neighbouring island of Sal.
 Boa Vista remained a well-kept secret at that time; a place for the discerning and pioneering tourist.

-But it is mainly the 55 kilometers of pristine beaches that ensure that more and more people choose the island of Boa Vista.
+But it is mainly the 55 kilometres of pristine beaches that ensure that more and more people choose the island of Boa Vista.
 The Cape Verdean government has dedicated itself to supporting the important tourist development of Boa Vista.
 As a result, there are already approved plans for new hotels and resorts on the island as well as improvements to the island's infrastructure, such as new roads, improved power supplies and desalination plants.

 All this means that Boa Vista is currently developing into one of the world's next hotspots for the travel industry and for overseas property investors.
 The reasons are very simple: beautiful beaches, year-round sunshine and an increasing number of direct flights from many European cities.